-Challenges of OEM Parts
+Challenges Of OEM Parts in HVAC Repair

-With seven major OEMs in the HVAC industry, each with three to five sub brands.
+There are seven major OEMs in the HVAC industry, each with three to five sub brands.
 Do the math and you'll see more than 30 brands of unique HVAC equipment.
 With this many unique parts, it’s nearly impossible to carry all of these parts on your truck.
 It is also a challenge for a distributor to carry every unique part for HVAC brands they support.

 With universal parts, it’s possible to cover more applications with parts on the truck.
 It’s also more likely the distributor will have the part in stock.
 This means your chances of getting the job completed the same day are higher, and you may not even have to drive for the part.
 A technician’s job becomes easier when they can stock universal parts on their truck.
 Technicians see many benefits when they reduce HVAC inventory on their trucks.